 Optum Life Sciences designed a pilot program leveraging our consultants’ extensive experience working across all parts of the health care ecosystem, our ability to convene different stakeholders from across the enterprise, and our robust real-world data.
 Supporting information was gathered from January 1, 2020, through May 31, 2022, and included approximately 4,000 patients.

 The program was integrated into current health plan communications processes with members and providers.
 It was comprised of 2 parts:

-- Patient mailer: Members received a personalized mailer to encourage a discussion with their provider regarding their potentially high LDL-C at their next appointment.
+- Patient mailer: Members received a personalized mailer to encourage a discussion with their provider regarding their potentially high LDL-C levels at their next appointment.
 A data-driven assessment of guidelines-based care determined the patients who would benefit from such a discussion.

 - Provider information packet: Providers received information about their patients with hyperlipidemia.
 This included an assessment of their patient panel aligned with guideline-based care.
 It was accompanied by specific lists of patients, with recommendations for action and a copy of the patient mailer.

 “The program builds on the trusted relationship between a primary care provider and the patient by equipping both of them with information to discuss treatment guidelines for high cholesterol,” says Dr. Brian Solow, chief medical officer of Optum Life Sciences.
 “Working together, we can identify opportunities to unlock value for the health care system, for society and for patients we couldn’t unlock alone.”